Doug is a Master Degreed Systems and Industrial Engineer. He lives in Gilbert Arizona.

-From our first AIM article we saw that you can improve on Buy/Hold investing by using AIM with the highly diversified ETF - SPY.
-From this article we see that more improvement can be gained by disassembling SPY and using AIM on individual business sectors.
-This is due to the individual industry ETFs having a different degree of volatility (measured by Beta) than the aggregated SPY.
+From our first AIM article, we saw that you could improve on Buy/Hold investing by using AIM with the highly diversified ETF: SPY.
+From this article, we see that more improvement can be gained by disassembling SPY and using AIM on individual business sectors.
+This is due to the individual industry ETFs having a different degree of volatility (measured by beta) than the aggregated SPY.
 That difference allows AIM to capture more of the inherent volatility not available to SPY.

-There is a detailed article on stock selection in the archives of the A.I.M. users website.
-Although it is focused on selection of stock in individual companies, the concept should be easy to apply to ETF selection.
+There is a detailed article on stock selection in the archives of the AIM user's website.
+Although it is focused on the selection of stock in individual companies, the concept should be easy to apply to ETF selection.

-The next factor that shows a significant effect on rate of return is the % initial equity investment.
-Because the rate of return increases linearly as the % initial equity invested increases then we should use this factor as a risk/return lever.
-For example, if you are a conservative investor and willing to accept a lower rate of return for that safety then only invest 30-50% initially in the ETF.
-Conversely, if you are willing to take on the full force of risky investments then go for the gusto of a 60–80% initial equity investment.
+The next factor that shows a significant effect on the rate of return is the % initial equity investment.
+Because the rate of return increases linearly as the % initial equity invested increases, then we should use this factor as a risk/return lever.
+For example, if you are a conservative investor and willing to accept a lower rate of return for that safety, then only invest 30-50% initially in the ETF.
+Conversely, if you are willing to take on the full force of risky investments, then go for the gusto of a 60–80% initial equity investment.

-Finally, the last factor, frequency of assessment appears to be insignificant relative to rate of return.
-However, when looking at the payoff for extra time spent assessing the AIM algorithm we see that our increase in portfolio value is the best when increasing assessment frequency from monthly to weekly (average of $47.49 per additional hour spent assessing the AIM algorithm).
+Finally, the last factor, frequency of assessment, appears to be insignificant relative to the rate of return.
+However, when looking at the payoff for extra time spent assessing the AIM algorithm, we see that our increase in portfolio value is the best when increasing assessment frequency from monthly to weekly (average of $47.49 per additional hour spent assessing the AIM algorithm).